 - Soiled clothing or bed linens

-If you believe your loved one is being abused at their nursing home, please contact our Oregon personal injury lawyers at The Gatti Law Firm today.
+If you believe your loved one is being abused at their nursing home, please contact our Oregon elder abuse lawyers at The Gatti Law Firm today.
 We can help you ask the right questions, take photographs, get documentation and hire medical experts to prove your case and recover compensation.

 Call (503) 543-1114 to speak with a lawyer.